Don’t Work For Money, Make The Money Work: Money Management Plan

 Slowly building his success through careful calculation and long-form strategies, Xia’s journey to building a $4 million portfolio of 16 properties will tell how he achieved financial freedom; and how property strategies will evolve as equity limits and buying capacities change over time.

 So to begin with, what do you actually do in any given day?

 In any given day it’s probably just working with the banks mostly.
 Taking client phone calls, working with the banks, having Skype calls with clients mapping out their investment journey.
-So I mean a lot of people come to me for the investment advice.
+So I mean a lot of people come to me for investment advice.
 So I find a lot of clients when they first start out, they’ve got very, very similar questions in terms of where they should be buying, what types of properties they should be buying, what strategies they should be using.
 So a lot of the time I help them down that process, kind of nut out.
-It’s definitely not ‘one size fits all’, for some clients maybe one type of strategy works really well, and then for another client it’s a completely different strategy.
-So we work on that a lot, and then also, on the flip side, I do the mortgage broking side of things, so in terms of the financial aspect how, does that tie in, and how I like to work is actually I get to know your goal, so what your goal is, what you’re trying to achieve, and everyone has slightly different goals.
+It’s definitely not ‘one size fits all’, for some clients may be one type of strategy works really well, and then for another client, it’s a completely different strategy.
+So we work on that a lot, and then also, on the flip side, I do the mortgage broking side of things, so in terms of the financial aspect how does that tie in, and how I like to work is actually I get to know your goal, so what your goal is, what you’re trying to achieve, and everyone has slightly different goals.
 And basically then just map the financial sides of things to reach the goal.